keramics/keramics/docs/formats/src/ntfs.md

 The offset of the first compressed data chunk is at the end of the chunk offset table and is not stored in the chunk offset table.

+If the uncompressed size of a chunk is smaller than the compression unit size the chunk is stored uncompressed.

 Also see [Windows Overlay Filter (WOF) compression method](#wof_compression_method).

 ## <a name="reparse_point"></a>The reparse point